 Conservation is the first-priority electric power resource in the Northwest Power Act, where it is defined as "any reduction in electric power consumption as a result of increases in the efficiency of energy use, production, or distribution."
-Since the passage of the Act in 1980, the region-through utility programs, market transformation efforts, and federal and state codes-has achieved over 5,900 average megawatts of energy savings.
-Figure 9 - 12 shows cumulative conservation achievements since 1980.
-Note this figure does not include market-induced savings that have occurred outside the programs.
-These achievements are equivalent to the annual firm output of the six largest hydro projects in the region.
+Since the passage of the Act in 1980, the region-through utility programs, market transformation efforts, and federal and state codes-has achieved nearly 5,800 average megawatts of energy savings.22 Figure 9 - 12 shows cumulative conservation achievements since 1980.
+Note this figure does not include market-induced savings that have occurred outside the programs.23 These achievements are equivalent to the annual firm output of the six largest hydroelectric projects in the region.